VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 ### Summary

 Story Counting isn't a silver bullet.
-If you need
-You need to invest you time and create stories in advance.

-I believe story counting predictions works only if the majority of stories are created in advance.
+It won't help you if don't invest time in discovery and requirements clarification in the beginning.
+The more stories you create at the beginning, the more exact due date you get.
 A prediction can't be more accurate than the plan.
 Vague plan - vague predicted release date.

 ### Links
 * [Post image](https://flic.kr/p/JxqpKJ)